Success leaves clues

 He created a job for himself; work’s no longer enjoyable.

 Perfectionism plays a role.
 We sketched out the work he enjoys most and the least enjoyable parts.
-Clearing his plate seemed appealing, but was it possible?
+Shedding the things which drag him down seem appealing, but is it possible?

-We devised a letter that informed his clients about changes in his business focus.
-Plus, he offered to refer them to other accounting professionals.
+We devised a letter which informs his clients about changes in his business focus.
+And where appropriate, he referred them to other accounting professionals.